 The educational landscape in England is changing rapidly.
-In September 2017, about 15 per cent of primary schools and more than 60 per cent of secondary schools have converted to become academies, independent of their local authority.
+In September 2019, 75% of all Secondary Schools academies and 33% of all Primary Schools have converted to become academies, independent of their local authority.
 The role of local authorities therefore is changing, with some struggling to provide the level of support and challenge previously offered.

 Academies are publicly funded schools, independent of the local authority, held accountable through a legally binding funding agreement with the Department for Education (DfE).
 Staff are employed by the academy trust.

 Multi-academy trusts (MATs) are groups of academies that have come together to form a charitable company, with a single group of ‘members’ (who have an overview of the governance arrangements) and a single board of trustees.
+The Circle Trust is a MAT.
 Even as part of a MAT:

 - individual schools remain as separate entities, with separate names and DfE numbers